STORIA DELLA FILOSOFIA CONTEMPORANEA

 - Course books

-The expected learning outcomes will be ascertained through an oral interview.
+Expected learning outcomes will be verified through an oral interview.

-The test will refer to the texts in the program, to evaluate their knowledge, but also to the theses exposed in class by the teacher, to verify:
+The test will refer to the texts in program, to evaluate the knowledge, but also to the theses exposed by the teachers, in order to verify:

-- knowledge of the philosophical and political issues and the issues dealt with;
+- the knowledge of philosophical issues exposed and their political outcomes;

-- an understanding of the historical and social processes that underlie it;
+- the understanding of the historical and social processes underlying them;

-- the ability to argue independently in relation to the training objectives and expected learning outcomes (and therefore also to orient oneself in the problems of the present).
+- the ability to independently argue the learning outcomes (and therefore also to orientate in the problems of the present days).